 Electrochemotherapy is a way of getting chemotherapy into cancer cells using an electric pulse.

 View and print the quick guide for treating advanced melanoma.

 Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells.
 They work by disrupting the growth of cancer cells.
 The drugs circulate in the bloodstream around the body.

-You may have chemotherapy as a treatment for advanced melanoma that has spread to another part of the body.
+But chemotherapy can sometimes help people with advanced disease.
+You may have chemotherapy as a treatment for stage 4 (advanced) melanoma that has spread to another part of the body.

 You can have chemotherapy for melanoma

 - Into one arm or leg as regional chemotherapy

 The chemotherapy drug most commonly used to treat advanced melanoma is called dacarbazine (DTIC).
 You have this as an injection into your vein every few weeks.
 You usually have chemotherapy as a course of several cycles of treatment.
 Your doctor can tell you about your treatment plan.

 Read more about how doctors plan chemotherapy.

 Chemotherapy has side effects.
 The side effects you have depend on